ahmadalbadawi/ahmadalbadawi.github.io/_pages/about.md

 ## About

 I run research on **fully homomorphic encryption** and **privacy-preserving AI**, with a focus on what it takes to deploy them at production scale.
-My contributions include [OpenFHE](https://github.com/openfheorg/openfhe-development), a co-authored open-source FHE library now used across industry and academia; the first GPU homomorphic CNN (HCNN); the RNS variants of BFV that became standard building blocks in modern FHE libraries; and the technical leadership of DPRIVE, a $15M DARPA program that delivered a 1 GHz, 12 nm FHE accelerator from concept to tape-out-ready RTL.
+My contributions include [PALISADE](https://gitlab.com/palisade) (now [OpenFHE](https://github.com/openfheorg/openfhe-development)), a co-authored open-source FHE library now used across industry and academia; the first GPU homomorphic CNN (HCNN); the RNS variants of BFV that became standard building blocks in modern FHE libraries; and the technical leadership of DPRIVE, a $15M DARPA program that delivered a 1 GHz, 12 nm FHE accelerator from concept to tape-out-ready RTL.

 I hold a Ph.D. in Electrical and Computer Engineering from the National University of Singapore.
 I have built and led research teams in industry, government, and academic settings, and I currently work on making large language model inference run under FHE with practical latency.